thejazzid/check_pwned_passwords/README.md

-# Check is password has been pwned using https://haveibeenpwned.com/ api
+# Check if password has been pwned using https://haveibeenpwned.com/ api
 ## Usage
 ``` bash
 python3 main.py